-The picture below illustrates the effect of extended exposure to a rich hydrocarbon gas stream.
-The seal ring swelled from the rich hydrocarbon content of the gas, and began to swell as the plate was removed from the meter tube.
+The picture above illustrates the effect of extended exposure to a rich hydrocarbon gas stream.
+The seal ring swelled, and the seal tore as the plate was removed from the meter tube.
 Always be selective on the type of seal ring, and the ANSI rating of the fitting.
 Be sure to install the correct ANSI rating series seal ring in the meter tube.
-Installing the wrong ANSI rated seal ring, may not seal the orifice plate in the plate carrier or meter run.
+Installing the wrong ANSI rated seal ring, may not seal the orifice plate in the plate carrier or meter run and may cause a protrusion into the meter tube which is not allowed.

-Other problems occur when flange gaskets protrude into the meter tube; the error can be either a positive or negative in nature.
+Caution should be taken to make sure that the flange gaskets do not protrude into the meter tube bore.
+This induced error can be either a positive or negative in nature.
 It is important to make sure that the proper size and ANSI rated flange gasket is used in the meter tube.
 The picture below illustrates the effect of the wrong size gasket upstream of the orifice plate.
 Note the deflection of gas, as evidenced by the shaded area of the tube and plate.